A Lagrangian Duality Approach to Active Learning: Proposed Approach

-while the parameters in $\boldsymbol{\phi}$, hence the embeddings, are kept frozen.
+while the parameters $\boldsymbol{\phi}^{\star}$, hence the embeddings, are kept frozen.
 It should be noted that the idea of mapping embeddings to dual variables is present in other machine learning settings \citep{vec2lambda}.
+Once the dual regression head is trained, we evaluate it on the embeddings corresponding to the unlabeled samples, and identify the sample with the highest predicted dual variable.